Helsinki-NLP/mammoth/docs/source/modular_model.md

 ![Custom model parallelism increases inference efficiency](assets/inference.png)

-At training time, [^1]coder communication is based on layer stacks (and adapters).
+At training time, encoder-decoder communication is based on layer stacks.
 Gradients are broadcasted only for modules currently in use, optimizing communication and reducing computational overhead.

 In conclusion, the custom model parallelism in MAMMOTH is implemented to overcome the task-to-GPU allocation challenge, enhance parameter sharing versatility, and optimize both training and inference efficiency.

-[^1]: Thanks to CSC infrastructure